Easiness: (moderate)

 What does it do?

 Your pots and planters could be vital, even life-saving, refuelling stops for insects on the wing.
 This is most obvious on hot, dry days and in areas without much planting or green space.
 Plant a mix of pollinator-friendly flowers such as lavender, marigolds, and zinnias in your containers, and include drought-tolerant plants both to save effort watering them and to ensure they survive and support wildlife when less hardy plants are struggling.
+Some of the best drought-tolerant plants are also great herbs so they’re providing food and scent for us too!
 Including a water feature amongst the planting can help even more.
 Less obvious, but just as important, is when your plants flower and fruit.
 Neighbours that coordinate their planting can provide a year-round supply of food,cover and nesting material to local populations of wildlife that might otherwise die out or have to move away in the lean months.
 Include some evergreen plants for year-round cover and consider adding some that will generate seeds and berries for birds and bugs to eat too.
 Plants like holly, ivy, teasle, echinacea and of course sunflowers are good examples.

 Who benefits?